AMICO galaxy clusters in KiDS-1000: cosmological constraints and mass calibration from counts and weak lensing: Modelling

 with

 Here, $g_{+}^{\rm ob}$ represents the observed stacked profile, given by Eq.\ \eqref{eq:DeltaSigma_measure_stack}, $g_{+}^{\rm mod}$ is the model, namely Eq.\ \eqref{eq:DR4_WL_model}, while the indices $k$ and $l$ run over the number of radial bins, $N_R$, and $C_{kl}^{-1}$ is the inverse of the covariance matrix.
-In particular, $C_{kl}$ is defined as follows

-where $C_{kl}^{\rm BT}$ is estimated through a bootstrap resampling, as discussed in Sect.\ \ref{sec:WL_stacking_2}, while $C_{kl}^{\rm sys}$ accounts for residual uncertainties on systematic errors that are not included in the model (Eq.\ \ref{eq:DR4_WL_model_centred}).
-Specifically, $C_{kl}^{\rm sys}$ is written as follows
+In particular, $C_{kl}$ is defined as where $C_{kl}^{\rm BT}$ is estimated through a bootstrap resampling, as discussed in Sect.\ \ref{sec:WL_stacking_2}, while $C_{kl}^{\rm sys}$ accounts for residual uncertainties on systematic errors that are not included in the model (Eq.\ \ref{eq:DR4_WL_model_centred}).
+Specifically, $C_{kl}^{\rm sys}$ is written as